 Grief: The natural emotional response resulting from a significant loss – especially the death of a loved one.

-Everyone deals with grief differently.
-Some cry, laugh, busy themselves with work, vomit, or even feel nothing at all.
-Some recover quickly, others take a much longer time.
+Some people cry, laugh, busy themselves with work, vomit, or even feel nothing at all.
+While some people recover quickly, others take a much longer time.
 Some people move through and around denial, anger, bargaining, depression, acceptance, then back to anger again.
 Grief is a natural healing process and there’s no right way to do it.

 The process of adapting to a loss can dramatically change from person to person, depending on their background, beliefs, relationships, and other factors.